 Cannot pin point any other specific highlights as I loved all of it, all the things we did were different and each had its special moment.
 The company was very good, and the whole organization of the trip was excellent.

-there anything that didnt meet your expectations on the trip; any
+Was there anything that didnt meet your expectations on the trip; any disappointments or regrets?

 I would recommend to do the north of Tanzania travel first to see all and Selous next.
 Selous is so vast that it is a little difficult to spot animals.
 We were very disappointed in not seeing any lions.